Top of page Skip to main content

 Lower of Consumer Price Index or Wage Price Index

-Changes will reduce student loan debt
+Change will reduce student loan debt

-The student loan changes will be applied retrospectively from 1 June 2023.
+The student loan change will be applied retrospectively from 1 June 2023.
 This means the indexation rate that was applied to loans in 2023 and 2024, will be reduced to the WPI rate, instead of the higher CPI rate.

 This means the indexation rate for 2023 will reduce from 7.1 per cent to 3.2 per cent, and the indexation rate for 2024 will reduce from 4.7 per cent to 4.0 per cent.